Mythra/Span/README.md

 ## OS Compatability ##

-For this first couple releases span will really only target linux based distros such as Ubuntu.
-One of the first steps this library will take is expanding support to other operating systems, however these are not there yet.

-  * BSD-Distro Support: Was last verified on FreeBSD a couple months ago.
-    Should in theory work, however yet to be confirmed.
+Actively tested, and supported OS's are:

+  * Ubuntu 16.04, and greater
+  * FreeBSD v11.2

+Other Operating Systems that aren't supported yet, but are supported in the original Mordor are:

-  * Mac-OS X Support: Was dropped due to Mac-OS X removing a core posix header that is no longer possible to use in recent versions.
+  * Mac-OS X/iOS Support: Was dropped due to Mac-OS X removing a core posix header that is no longer possible to use in recent versions.
 A workaround will need to be used.
   * Windows Support: Completely dropped to start, but plan on implementing